 If your clients are still living in their home, I have a comprehensive list of things that they should do prior to my arrival to ensure that their home will look its very best.
 Not everyone does everything on the list, but the more they can do, the better.

-You can either download that list by clicking the link above, or I will it email to you after you've booked a session.
+You can either download that list now, or I will it email to you after you've booked a session.
 You can then keep it on hand for future clients.

 WHAT IF YOU ARRIVE AND MY LISTING ISN'T READY?